Ersin-H/Ersin-H/README.md

 - 👋 Hi, I’m @Ersin-H
 - 👀 I’m interested in Physics and Coding
+- 🌱 My story in coding began with QBasic/GWBasic, then I moved to C/C++
 - 🌱 I’m currently learning Qt, Geant4 and Root
+- 🌱 I’m also adapting Python
 - 💞️ I’m looking to collaborate on, well sorry nothing comes to my mind at the moment :)
 - 📫 How to reach me is a poorly-kept secret
 - 😄 Pronouns: He/Him